 Becoming a Human Resources Manager

 Many management-level jobs require advanced studies in HR or HR-related fields.
-However, even for positions where a Master of Science in Human Resources Management is not required, an advanced degree can set you apart – and get you in the interview door.
+However, even for roles where a Master of Science in Human Resources Management is not required, an advanced degree can set you apart – and get you in the interview door.
 That demonstration of commitment can also put you at the front of the queue when promotions come around.

 What can you expect to learn in a master’s degree program?
 Being a people person who is empathetic to different personal circumstances of employees is merely the beginning.

-Certifications, also, build on a degree.
+Certifications also build on a degree.
 They demonstrate a continued desire to improve and learn more.
-They are clear marks that you've attained expertise in a certain area such as executive HR leadership or benefits management.
+They are clear marks that you’ve attained expertise in a certain area, such as executive HR leadership or benefits management.

-Characteristics of Highly Effective HR Managers
+Characteristics of Effective HR Managers

 In addition to similar duties and responsibilities, many HR managers also share key competencies, including the following 10 characteristics: